francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # Coding channel and congestion control
 {: #sec-coding-and-congestion}

-The coding and network channels being unrelated, the fact of receiving symbols through the coding channel MUST NOT be used to infer any congestion state on the network channel.
+The coding and network channels being unrelated, receiving symbols through the coding channel MUST NOT be used to infer any congestion state on the network channel.
 More specifically, receiving a symbol through the coding channel MUST NOT be used to hide the network loss event of the corresponding